If you aren't able to locate the policy you require, or have a query relating to a school procedure, then please contact the school office.

-The Designated Safeguarding Leads (DSL) are Dan Hadley and James Hitchens, and the Deputy Designated Safeguarding Lead (DDSL) is Pip Piper.
+The Designated Safeguarding Lead (DSL) is James Hitchens and the Deputy Designated Safeguarding Leads (DDSL) are Iona Stoddard, Kirstie MacLachlan, Chris Lee, Hannah Hooper and Pip Piper.
 The designated person for Children in Care is Iona Stoddard.

 Penryn Primary Academy is committed to its Public Sector Equality duties and will endeavour to: